Chart Color Schemes

 Ararat is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ararat's dwelling structure, as per the latest Census, consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic.'s dwelling structure was 93.0% houses and 6.9% other dwellings.
-Home ownership in Ararat was at 42.2%, with the rest being mortgaged (30.6%) or rented (27.1%).
-The median monthly mortgage repayment in Ararat was $1,083, while the median weekly rent was $250.
+In Ararat, as per the latest Census, 89.8% of dwellings were houses with the remaining 10.2% being semi-detached homes, apartments, or other types.
+This is compared to Non-Metro Vic., which had 93.0% houses and 6.9% other dwellings.
+Home ownership in Ararat stood at 42.2%, with mortgaged dwellings at 30.6% and rented ones at 27.1%.
+The median monthly mortgage repayment was $1,083, above Non-Metro Vic.'s average of $1,043.
+The median weekly rent in Ararat was $250, compared to Non-Metro Vic.'s $215.
 Nationally, Ararat's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing